-Lakeside purchased the RFgen Mobile Foundations for JD Edwards solution, a portable Wyse terminal, a few wireless scanners, and a printer which connected to the server.
+Lakeside purchased RFgen Mobile Foundations for JD Edwards, a portable Wyse terminal, a few wireless scanners, and a printer which connected to the server.
 With the RFgen solution implemented, the clerk scanned the PO when the parts came in.
 The screen prompted the user to enter the reference number of the PO followed by all required information line by line including the part number, the part description, and the quantity received.

 "The RFgen system provides senior clerks the ability to receive the entire PO at once," explained Van Leeuwen.
 "New employees must accept items individually to guarantee accuracy until they are sufficiently experienced with the system.
 As the clerk scans items line by line, a label is generated listing the part number and description, the referenced PO number, the date received, who received it, and the location where the part is stored.
 The parts are then packaged with the label.
 By scanning all received parts, things go rapidly with no accidental typos or errors."